kaylh/old-RetroBat-obsolete/readme.md

 ## ⚖ Licence

-RetroBat (c) 2017-2022 Adrien Chalard "Kayl" & The RetroBat Team.
+RetroBat (c) 2017-2022 Adrien Chalard "Kayl" and The RetroBat Team.

 RetroBat is a free and open source project.
 It should not be used for commercial purposes.
 It is done by a team of enthusiasts in their free time mainly for fun.